trapgate/triggerpi/README.md

 This program fixes the problem with a small state machine that delays turning on the outputs until the second rising of the trigger signal.
-There are also timeouts built in so that if trigger goes high and stays that way the outputs will still eventually turn on.
+There are also timeouts built in so that if a trigger goes high and stays that way the outputs will still eventually turn on.

-Right now the three outputs are controlled by a single trigger input, but the hardware has three of each, so that could change to support triggers with different conditions attached to them.
+There are only three relays on the AutomationHat, so this only works for 3 of the 4 12V triggers on the XMC-1.